ceceppa/anima-doc/docs/doc/anima-node.md

 2. Text
 3. Button

-For this kind of animation, we want all of them hidden when the animation has not started yet.
+We want all of them hidden for this kind of animation when the animation has not started yet.
 A simple solution can hide them in the editor; it works.
 But I always end up forgetting to re-hide stuff after doing some test.
 So this method is useful to avoid this kind of distraction, as we can specify, during the creation of the animation, that we want hide :)